 Black Quay has undertaken terminal capacity modelling for each of the three international container terminals at Port of Melbourne and this is summarised in the following figure.

-The modelling considers eight (8) scenarios, five (5) of which consider future improvements in operating parameters that Black Quay consider to be possible future outcomes.
-Two (2) additional 'stretch cases' consider the removal of seasonal peaking and alternative fleet visitation to Swanson Dock respectively.
+The modelling considers five (5) scenarios, four (4) of which consider future improvements in operating parameters that Black Quay consider to be possible future outcomes.